payador/foundation-html5-boilerplate/README.md

 ### Installing the Sublime Text 2 snippet:

-1 - Just click on the 'Tools > New snippet...'<br>
+1 - Just click on the 'Tools > New snippet...' menu<br>
-2 - Erase all the the new file's content<br>
+2 - Erase all the new file's content<br>
-3 - Copy and paste the file contents you want (full or min)<br>
+3 - Copy and paste the file you want (full or min)<br>
-4 - Save in the Sublime's default snippet folder.
+4 - Save the snippet in the Sublime's default snippet folder.

 The snippet have a tabtrigger.
-Simply type "foundation" in any file, press TAB and see the magic!
+Simply type `foundation` in any file, press TAB and see the magic!

 ## Contributing